DeanLeong/data-modeling-intro-lesson/readme.md

 ## Objectives

-- Describe the relationship between tables, rows and columns
 - Draw entity relationship diagrams with crow's foot notation for ideas for web apps
 - Describe how tables relate to each other using foreign keys
 - Explain the different relationship types – has_many_through, has_and_belongs_to_many, belongs_to

 ## Preparation

+- Understand the relationship between tables, rows and columns
 - Describe how objects have attributes and functionality associated with them

 ## Review: What is a Relational Database